An updated account of activities and fees can be found on the registration form

-The conference will open with a keynote address, followed by a walking tour of the Ortigia and a welcome dinner nearby the ancient Temple of Athena.
+The first day of the conference will include a keynote address, a walking tour of the Ortigia and a welcome dinner nearby the ancient Temple of Athena.

 Day two will feature a full schedule of presentations, catered lunches, and excursions to the Paolo Orsi archaeological museum and the Neapolis archaeological park.
 In summer, there is also the opportunity to see performances of by the National Institute of Ancient Drama, which has been performing for over 100 years, at the ancient Greek theater in Neapolis.
 Tours of the Paolo Orsi archaeological museum and the Neapolis archaeological park will be offered on the third day, along with another optional theater excursion.

 The final evening will begin with a boat tour of Siracusa’s porto grande followed by a banquet directly on the island.
 After the conference a 3 day Empedocles-themed post-conference tour will be offered.

 The conference registration fee of Euro 275 includes admission to all academic sessions, guided tour of Ortigia, welcome dinner, refreshment breaks, catered lunches, guided visits to the archaeological site and museum (including transportation), plus the concluding banquet on Sunday.
 There is a reduced fee of Euro 225 for students, unemployed, or accompanying persons.
 Children under 12 may participate in the social program free.

 A variety of accommodations from B&B to 5 star hotels is available on the island of Ortigia, you can search directly on Booking.com.
-Exedra center will also be offering rooms in its Palazzo Borgia residence for the duration of the seminar and conference – details are be available on the registration form.
+The Exedra center is at via Landolina 5 (in Palazzo Francica Nava), just north of Piazza Duomo.
+Any lodging on the island of Ortigia is within walking distance.